rafaelgregorut/dvr-tutorial/TechnicalWritingExercises.md

 ClusterLink, an EE feature, solves both the communication traffic and thread replication problems.
 ClusterLink is an abstract communication channel that implements by default a JGroups' UDP multicast.

-ClusterLink provides a dedicate group of dispatching threads to deliver cache cluster events to remote peers.
+ClusterLink provides a dedicated group of dispatching threads to deliver cache cluster events to remote peers.
 Since all events will go through one channel, ClusterLink merges modifications to the same cache object that are close enough and notifies remote peers only once.

 Please contact our support engineers for more details on ClusterLink.